ausHaus/ioBroker.megaesp/README.md

 ### Configuration

-- IP: IP address of Mega-ESP;
+- IP: IP address of MegaESP;
-- Mega-ESP Name: Name of the Mega-ESP to assign the port changes, e.g. "DevA".
+- Mega-ESP Name: Name of the MegaESP to assign the port changes, e.g. "DevA".
 If no name set the adapter instance will be used for that;
 - Port: Listening port on ioBroker.
-MegaD-328 cannot send to ports other than 80.
+MegaESP cannot send to ports other than 80.
 Default value: 80.
 - Poll interval: poll interval in seconds.
 All configured input ports will be polled in defined interval;
 - Password: password to access the device (max 3 characters).
 Default value "sec";